Search

 Committee Member

-Fiona joined the REAIE Committee in 2004 and has proudly served on the Committee in a variety of roles since then.
-With experience as a teacher, leader, lecturer, researcher and consultant in early childhood and primary education here and overseas, Fiona believes passionately in the work of REAIE to promote a new paradigm of education for children in Australia.
-Her research into the impacts of Learning Environments as the Third Teacher unveils new possibilities for the synergy between Reggio Emilia Approach and international contexts.
-Fiona believes professional learning is a key strategy in the growth of REAIE, as we strive to provide meaningful opportunities for educators to connect, exchange ideas and grow practice together.
+Fiona joined the REAIE Committee, now Board, in 2004 and has proudly served in a variety of roles during this time.
+With experience as a teacher, leader, lecturer, researcher and consultant in early childhood and primary education in Australia and overseas, Fiona believes passionately in the work of REAIE to promote a new landscape of education for children in Australia.
+Fiona’s research into the impacts of Learning Environments as the Third Teacher unveils new possibilities for the synergy between Reggio Emilia Approach, the International Baccalaureate, and teachers' spatial literacy practices in international education contexts.
+Fiona believes professional learning is a key strategy in the growth of REAIE, providing meaningful opportunities for educators to connect, exchange ideas and grow practice together.
 Fiona also currently fulfils the role of Deputy Head (Early Learning - Year 1) at the Friends' School in Hobart.